llarsson/dotfiles/README.md

 You now have the dotfiles directory/git repository in your home folder.

+To update all submodules, e.g. vim plugins, run the following command once a month or so:

+    cd ~/dotfiles
+    git submodule foreach git pull origin master

 ## vim

 Assuming you have no other vim-related configuration, you can simply run the following commands: